AntelopeIO/leap/tests/PerformanceHarness/README.md

 ## Performance Test Basic Report

 The Performance Test Basic generates, by default, a report that details results of the test, statistics around metrics of interest, as well as diagnostic information about the test run.
 If `PerformanceHarnessScenarioRunner.py findMax` is run with `--del-test-report`, or `PerformanceHarnessScenarioRunner.py singleTest` is run with `--del-report`, the report described below will not be written.
-Otherwise the report will be written to the timestamped directory within the `PerformanceHarnessScenarioRunnerLogs` log directory for the test run with the file name `data.json`.
+Otherwise the report will be written to the timestamped directory within the `PHSRLogs` log directory for the test run with the file name `data.json`.

 <details>
     <summary>Expand for full sample report</summary>